microsoft/azure-carbon-estimator/README.md

-# Azure-importer
+# Azure-importer or Azure-Carbon-Estimator

-> [!NOTE] > `Azure Importer` is an unofficial, not part of the IF standard library.
-This means the IF core team are not closely monitoring these plugins to keep them up to date.
+> [!NOTE] > `Azure Importer`  is a Microsoft open source project and  not part of the IF standard library.
 You should do your own research before implementing them!

-The Azure importer plugin allows you to provide some basic details about an Azure virtual machine and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.
+The Azure importer plugin allows you to provide some basic details about Azure resources and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.

+Currently the Azure importer has been implemented for Azure Virtual Machines but the plan is to extend the SDK to all Azure resources

 ## Prerequisites